ericbright2002/Forged_in_Obsidian/README.md

 ## Setting up Your Campaign
 To get started playing, you'll first want to set up your own character.

-1. **Vault_Info:** To make the images work with Inline Scripts, you have to hard code the location of the `Images` folder in the valut.
-Go the `Support` folder and open the `Vault_Info` note.
-	* **THIS STEP IS CRITICAL!**  The frontmatter variable `imageLocation` in the `Vault_Info` page must be hard-coded to your specific location.
-Make sure it still has the `"(` at the front and the `Images/"` at the end.
-You can run the Inline Script command below to make all the images work once you have your vault location and path.

-	  After changing the path below to your specific path, type :: at the end of the command and Inline Scripts will reset all the image paths.
-You will have to run this command everytime you change vault locations.
-The command will reappear after use.

->[!NOTE] THIS IS CRITICAL!
-	  >***After replacing your specific image path using forward slashes (/) instead of back slashes (\\), type :: at the end of the command below to reset the hard-coded image path for the vault and character tracks.
-You will have to manually reset any Progress Tracks you have already created.***
-	  >>[!TIP] ;;setimagepath "C:/Users/ericb/Desktop/SFV3/Images/"

-2. **Oracles:** Make sure the oracle tables are registered with Inline Scripts as noted below:
-   >[!NOTE] THIS IS CRITICAL!
-	  >***Type :: at the end of the commands below to reset the oracle tables and then register them with Inline Scripts.***
-	  >>[!TIP] ;;tbl reset
-	  >
-	  >>[!TIP] ;;tbl add Oracles

-3. **Stats:** Under the `Character` folder, got to the `Stats` note and set your stat values (Edge, Heart, Iron, Shadow, Wits) up in the frontmatter.
+1. **Stats:** Under the `Character` folder, got to the `Stats` note and set your stat values (Edge, Heart, Iron, Shadow, Wits) up in the frontmatter.
 The frontmatter is the section at the top of a note enclosed by `---` marks.
 These act like variables for many of the Inline Scripts, so make sure these are accurate.

-3. **Character Sheet:** In the `Character_Sheet` note, fill in your name, a picture if you want, and your backstory.
+2. **Character Sheet:** In the `Character_Sheet` note, fill in your name, a picture if you want, and your backstory.
 Then, scroll down to the bottom of the note and embed whichever assets you want your character to have.
 Use the command `![[Ace]]` to embed the Ace asset for example.
 This note pulls in everything else from the other notes in the `Character` folder.

-4. **Background Vow and Inciting Incident:** To set your first vows, right click on the `Progress` folder and create a new note.
-This will set a new Progress note with the appropriate template of frontmatter variables.
+3. **Background Vow and Inciting Incident:** To set your first vow, you can either right click on the `Progress` folder, create a new note, and manually fill out the frontmatter variables OR use the Inline Script in the Note box below.
+First, let me tell you about all the variables at the top of each file that will have a progress track (like vows, combat, etc.).
 	- **Filename:** At the very top of the note is the file name which should be a single word using only letters or numbers or underscore.
 For example, `Back_Vow` or `CombatGoal1` or `AlienFriends` are all fine where `Background Vow` or `Find the Sword` will cause the scripts to fail.
-I suggest short file names such as `Combat1` or `Prog2` only because you'll need to type out the full filename for Inline Scripts to access it.
+I suggest short file names such as `Combat1` or `Prog2` only because you'll need to type out the full filename for Inline Scripts to access it later on.

-	- **Name:** In the frontmatter, set the name of your vow which can be any word or phrase such as `Survive the Meteor Shower` or `Escape the Black Hole's Gravity`.
+	- **Name:** The name of your vow which can be any word or phrase such as `Survive the Meteor Shower` or `Escape the Black Hole's Gravity`.

-	- **Difficulty:** In the frontmatter, set the difficult to either Troublesome, Dangerous, Formidable, Extreme, or Epic.
-Make sure to capitalize the first letter and spell the word correct for Inline Scripts to use.
+	- **Difficulty:** The difficulty is Troublesome, Dangerous, Formidable, Extreme, or Epic.
+If typing manually, make sure to capitalize the first letter and spell the word correct for Inline Scripts to use.

 	- **Other Frontmatter:** You don't need to worry about the other frontmatter variables as they are all automated.

+   >[!NOTE] Setting Your Background Vow
+	  >***To use Inline Scripts to set a new file with a progress track, type :: at the end of the command below.
+Let's create a file for your background vow now.***
+	  >>[!TIP] ;;createprogress

 5. **Create a New Journal Note and Play!:** Add a new note to the `Journals` folder, and start playing!

 ### No Map?